silverbios/cs-mikrotik-bouncer-alt/README.md

 # Deployment

-Only Linux deployments were tested.
+Only Linux deployments were tested as golang binary or containers.

 ## Locally

-Make sure to have a golang installed locally, edit .env file and then
+Make sure to have a golang installed locally, edit `.env` file and then

 ```shell
 export $(cat .env | xargs)